Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Vanity presses don’t follow this model.
 They tend not to be selective in terms of which book they publish, because what matters to them isn’t the quality of the book or how it appeals to readers.
 Their income stream doesn’t come from selling books — it comes from selling authors on the dream of seeing their book in print.

 They’ll ask authors to pay for production costs, including editing and designing fees.
-There is little to no transparency as to what these expenses entail, and whether they are in line with industry standards.
-So a vanity press may say you’re only footing 20% of the bill, when in fact, you're giving them far more than that.
+There is little to no transparency about what these expenses entail, and whether they align with industry standards.
+So a vanity press may say you’re only footing 20% of the bill when, in fact, you're giving them far more than that.
 And after that, they’ll still keep a massive chunk of any sales you make — just as a traditional publisher might.

 No quality service to accompany the cost

-Despite asking you to pay for editing and designing, more often than not, the services that your book will get is going to be subpar.
+Despite asking you to pay for editing and designing, more often than not, the services that your book will get will be subpar.
 Since quality doesn’t matter to vanity publishers, and they want to save on costs, they’ll be happy to use inexperienced workers and ready-made templates for the sake of ticking tasks off the production to-do list.

 The publisher still profits if your book doesn’t sell